What Are We Optimizing For? A Human-centric Evaluation of Deep Learning-based Movie Recommenders: Related Work

-Deep Neural Networks was pervasively used in the RecSys domain for its nature to abstract user-item interaction patterns and effectively learn the representation of large amount of input data \cite{zhang2019deep}.
-Depending on the choice of optimization, there exists a diverse set of architectural paradigms.
-Multilayer Perceptron (MLP) \cite{gardner1998artificial} that served as a basic approximation technique relies on a feed-forward neural network that consists of hidden layers of non-linear transformations of features.
-Graph Convolutional Neural Network (CNN) is one step further as it can mimic real-world network structure, such as social networks or item relationships, with its graph structure and conduct link prediction for user-item recommendation tasks \cite{berg2017graph}.
+Deep neural networks are pervasively used in the RecSys domain for their nature to abstract user-item interaction patterns and effectively learn the representation of large amounts of input data \cite{zhang2019deep}.
+Depending on design choices, there exists a diverse set of architectural paradigms.
+Multilayer Perceptron (MLP)~\cite{gardner1998artificial} in recommendation systems separately encodes user and item features before combining them through fully connected layers to predict user preferences based on learned representations.
+Graph Neural Network (GNN) is one step further.
+It encodes real-world network structures, such as social networks or item relationships, with its graph structure and conduct link prediction for user-item recommendation tasks \cite{berg2017graph}.
 Recurrent Neural Network (RNN) is appropriate when it comes to sequential recommendation \cite{donkers2017sequential} for its ability to remember former computations in memory.
 Transformers work well in session-based recommendation tasks \cite{ludewig2021empirical} with its self-attention mechanism.
+When it comes to measuring the quality of recommendations, accuracy metrics such as error-based RMSE \cite{hodson2022root}, recall-based Hit Rate \cite{huang2021deep}, or ranking and precision-based NDCG \cite{huang2021deep} are treated as the major optimization targets.